AI Hallucinations in Insurance: Examples and How to Avoid Them

 1. Domain-Specific Training and Architecture

-This domain expertise is why the Claims Intelligence toolkit can understand context, interpret specialized terminology, and apply correct insurance logic.
+Insurance-native AI is trained on insurance-specific datasets, including claims data and industry knowledge.
+This domain expertise is why purpose-built solutions like Owl.co can understand context, interpret specialized terminology, and apply correct insurance logic.

 2. Multi-Stage Processing with Validation

-AI systems vulnerable to hallucination rely on single-stage processing.
-It’s easier for errors to slip through.
-Most AI document automation for insurance only uses optical character recognition (OCR) to extract text.
+AI systems vulnerable to hallucinations rely on single-stage processing.
+It's easier for errors to slip through.
+Most general AI tools only use optical character recognition (OCR) to extract text.

-For OwlVision, OCR is just the first stage in multi-stage validation.
+For AI document automation for insurance like Owl.co that's specially designed for carriers, OCR is just the first stage in multi-stage validation.

 The second stage uses custom-curated vision-language models (VLM) for contextual understanding.
 It recognizes nuances just like humans, while maintaining the technology's powerful speed.
 This includes:

-- Deducing missing information from context, while flagging it.
+- Deducing missing information from context, while flagging it;

 - Understanding document position and layout.